SofaPirate/Plaquette/extras/joss-paper/paper.md

   }
 ```

 This program reacts to peaks in the incoming signal by triggering a sudden movement (ramp) in a servo motor.
-The peak detector reacts to outliers after signal normalization.
+The peak detector triggers in response to outliers after signal normalization, using an event callback to start the ramp.
 The normalization is calibrated over a sliding time window, smoothly re-calibrating itself in response to changes in the input signal over time.

 ```cpp
   #include <Plaquette.h>